awsdocs/aws-marketplace-user-guide-for-sellers/doc_source/monthly-billed-revenue-report.md

 **Important**
 The amounts in this report reflect only revenue that we billed to customers, not amounts that we collected\.

  This report is available on the AWS Marketplace Management Portal under the **Reports** tab\.
 If you're enrolled in the AWS Marketplace commerce analytics service, you can use API calls to pull down sections of this report\.
-For more information, see [AWS Marketplace Commerce Analytics Service](commerce-analytics-service.md)\.
+For more information, see [AWS MarketplaceCommerce Analytics Service](commerce-analytics-service.md)\.

 ## Publication schedule<a name="publication-schedule-2"></a>